How to save energy at home

 When using your dryer, ensure that it is full, but don’t overload.
 Tumble dryers consume more energy than most washing machines.
 In fact, it’s much cheaper and better for the environment to use a washing line or a clothes horse if you can.
 If you do need to use a tumble dryer, make sure you use a fast spin on your washing, as this removes more of the water.

-Only put in the amount of water you need, as over-filling each time wastes energy and money.
+Only put in the amount of water you need, as over-filling your kettle each time wastes energy and money.

 Look for the Energy Saving Recommended logo.
 These more efficient appliances could save you as much as £37 a year.